 Your customer's bankruptcy

 If one of your customers has gone bankrupt and still owes you money, their receiver will send you a letter about their bankruptcy.
 If you have not received this letter, make sure to contact them yourself.
-During a meeting, when the receiver will discuss all outstanding accounts, you may clarify your claim.
+You may clarify your claim, when the receiver calls a meeting to discuss all outstanding accounts.

 Central Insolvency Register

-At the Netherlands Judiciary website (Rechtspraak.nl) you find all bankruptcies, suspension of payments and debts managements of natural persons after 1 January 2005.
-This is called the Central Insolvency Register (Dutch).
+All bankruptcies, suspension of payments and debts managements of natural persons are listed in the Central Insolvency Register (in Dutch).